rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 # NetworkManager Network configuration tool suite

 In 2004, Red Hat launched the **NetworkManager** project, which aims to make it easier for Linux users to meet the needs of current network management, especially the management of wireless networks.
 Today, the project is managed by GNOME.
-The homepage of the website is: https://networkmanager.dev/
+The [homepage for NetworkManager can be found here](https://networkmanager.dev/).

 Official introduction - NetworkManager is a standard Linux network configuration tool suite.
 It supports various network settings from desktop to server and mobile devices, and is perfectly integrated with popular desktop environments and server configuration management tools.